 The San Mateo County Transportation Authority and the City/County Association of Governments of San Mateo County ("C/CAG") are co-sponsors of the San Mateo County U.S. 101 Express Lanes Project ("Project").
-The Project includes (i) the conversion of the existing High Occupancy Vehicle ("HOV") lanes into express lanes from the northern terminus of the Santa Clara County express lanes to the Whipple Road Interchange and (ii) the construction of new express lanes from Whipple Road to north of 1-380 in San Mateo County.
+The Project includes (i) the conversion of the existing High Occupancy Vehicle ("HOV") lanes into express lanes from the northern terminus of the Santa Clara County express lanes to the Whipple Road Interchange and (ii) the construction of new express lanes from Whipple Road north to I-380 in San Mateo County.
 When completed, the Project will provide continuous express lanes in San Mateo County in both the northbound and southbound directions of U.S. 101.
 Resulting toll revenues will fund transportation and transit improvements in the corridor, as well as Project operations and maintenance.

-In May of 2019, the Transportation Authority and the C/CAG formed the San Mateo County Express Lanes Joint Powers Authority ("JPA") through a Joint Exercise of Powers Agreement to exercise their shared rights to own, administer and manage the Project.
-Under that agreement, the San Mateo County Transit District (as managing agency for the Transportation Authority) and C/CAG both will provide staff support to the JPA.
-The District's staff will support the JPA's financial activities (e.g., budgeting, accounting, audits and treasury), marketing (including marketing use of the lanes and promoting the broader benefits of the lanes), and communications (including media and community relations, and the JPA's website).
-The Transportation Authority will compensate the District for staff time spent in support of the JPA; the JPA will reimburse the Transportation Authority such costs.
+In May 2019, the Transportation Authority and the C/CAG formed the San Mateo County Express Lanes Joint Powers Authority ("SMCELJPA") through a Joint Exercise of Powers Agreement to exercise their shared rights to own, administer and manage the Project.
+Under that agreement, the San Mateo County Transit District (as managing agency for the Transportation Authority) and C/CAG both provide staff support to the SMCELJPA.
+The District's staff support the SMCELJPA's financial activities (e.g., budgeting, accounting, audits and treasury), marketing (including marketing use of the lanes and promoting the broader benefits of the lanes), and communications (including media and community relations, and the SMCELJPA's website).
+The Transportation Authority compensates the District for staff time spent in support of the SMCELJPA; the SMCELJPA reimburses the Transportation Authority such costs.